opensearch-project/documentation-website/_integrations/index.md

 If you have not installed any integrations, you'll be prompted to install them from the Integrations interface.
 Supported integrations are listed in the **Available** window.

-To add an integration, select the desired pre-packaged assets.
+To add an integration, select the desired prepackaged assets.
 Currently, OpenSearch Integrations has two flows: Add or Try it.
-The following example uses the Try it flow.
+The following example uses the Try it flow:

 1. From the **Integrations** page, select **NginX Dashboard**.
 2. Select the **Try it** button. _The Try it flow automatically creates a sample index template and add sample data into the template, and then creates the integration based on that data._